adisingh50/FoodFun/README.md

 # FoodFun
 Web Application for users to find recipes that they want to cook.
+Also allows user to share recipes that they enjoyed making.